Print Friendly

 sutij (vtr) to twirl; to turn around; to spin around

-ch’ajan (vit) to wash oneself
+ch’ajan (vit) to wash oneself, to bathe

 CHAK KECH TIJOXELAB’Exercises